Eugeny/tabby/README.md

 Pull requests and plugins are welcome!

-See [HACKING.md](https://github.com/Eugeny/terminus/blob/master/HACKING.md) information of how the project is laid out, and a very brief plugin development tutorial.
+See [HACKING.md](https://github.com/Eugeny/terminus/blob/master/HACKING.md) for information of how the project is laid out, and a very brief plugin development tutorial.

 ## License